-• Always wear hand gloves (Figure 28) when removing floor plates as they are usually heavy and with sharp edges.

-- Prepare an area nearby to safely place the floor plates.
-Congested work areas can cause extra handling. - Follow the manufacturer's instructions when removing the floor plates. - Lift each floor plate slightly with proper lifting tools (Figure 29) and avoid pinch point by using a blocking tool (Figure 30) when necessary.
-Then raise the floor plate up on one end until it can be safely managed and carried off to the safe area prepared beforehand.
+- Always wear hand gloves (Figure 28) when removing floor plates as they are usually heavy with sharp edges. - Prepare an area nearby to safely place the floor plates. - Follow the manufacturer's instructions when removing the floor plates. - Lift each floor plate slightly with proper lifting tools (Figure 29) and avoid pinch point by using a blocking tool (Figure 30) when necessary.
+Then raise the floor plate up on one end until it can be safely managed and carried to a safe area nearby.